HewlettPackard/hpe-sd-cloud/kubernetes/helm/charts/README.md

 **NOTE**: The kubernetes `cluster_ip` can be found using the `kubectl cluster-info`.

-**NOTE**: The service `port` can be found running the `kubectl get services -n servicedirector` command.
+**NOTE**: The service `port` can be found running the `kubectl get services --namespace sd` command.

 To delete the Helm chart example execute the following command:

-    helm uninstall sd-helm --namespace=servicedirector
+    helm uninstall sd-helm --namespace sd

 ### SD Provisioner Deployment